John Farnham: 1980–86: Little River Band era

-As a result, Farnham's relationship with the band was further sullied.
-To date, the royalties for the song are meticulously divided with different shares to each of the song's contributors, including Goble, Farnham, Stephen Housden, David Hirschfelder and Wayne Nelson.
-By late 1985, LRB were in conflict again and Farnham left.
-In mid-1986, Little River Band released the third studio album, No Reins, but Farnham was already pursuing his solo career.
+As a result, his relationship with the band was further sullied.
+To date, the royalties for the song are meticulously divided with different shares going to each of the song's contributors, including Farnham, Goble, Wayne Nelson, Stephen Housden, David Hirschfelder, Steve Prestwich and producer Spencer Proffer.
+Farnham would leave the group following the completion of their short Australian tour in April 1986.
+Their third studio album with Farnham as lead vocalist, No Reins, appeared the following month.

 1986–97: Peak solo years

 "You're the Voice" and Whispering Jack

-Farnham had started collecting a songlist for a future solo album while still in Little River Band.
-He finished his vocals for their album, No Reins, and left in late 1985.

-Farnham's first solo performances since 1981 were live shows with Brett Garsed on lead guitar, Sam See on guitar, Derek Pellicci on drums, Bruno Di Stanislo on electric bass and vocals.
+Farnham's first solo performances since 1981 were live shows with Brett Garsed on lead guitar, Sam See on guitar, Derek Pellicci on drums, and Bruno Di Stanislo on electric bass and vocals.
+While still in Little River Band, Farnham had started collecting a songlist for a future solo album.
 Sound engineer Ross Fraser suggested to Farnham's manager Glenn Wheatley that it was time to start working on the solo album.
 Wheatley searched vainly for a producer and record label willing to work with Farnham; Fraser took on the producer role, and Wheatley provided financial support after mortgaging his house.

 While visiting a jazz club in the US, Farnham was mistakenly introduced as Jack Phantom, and when he subsequently provided a running commentary for a local pool game he named himself Whispering Jack Phantom after the Pot Black commentator, "Whispering Ted Lowe".
 His work for the album, Whispering Jack, included expanding his songlist with Fraser's advice.
 "A Touch of Paradise" was written by Gulliver Smith and Mondo Rock's Ross Wilson, while "Pressure Down" was provided by Harry Bogdanovs.
 Two weeks before the album was due to be recorded a demo tape arrived from London with similar material as "Pressure Down", Farnham and Fraser listened to the demo of "You're the Voice" and knew they had found a once-in-a-lifetime song.
 Another song on offer was "We Built This City" but Farnham knocked it back, so it was later recorded by US band Starship.